 Netherlands: The whole family talk about sex during meals

-While in many other countries parents often feel awkward and embarrassed, and don’t know how to start talking with their kids about the gender issue, in Netherlands this topic is mentioned by families very often in gathering moments.
+While in many other countries parents often feel awkward and embarrassed and don’t know how to start talking with their kids about the gender issue, in Netherlands this topic is mentioned by families very often in gathering moments.

-Besides, sex education was brought into school curriculum in Netherlands very early.
+Besides, sex education was brought into the school curriculum in Netherlands very early.
 Even primary school students in this country learn lessons about respecting LGBT people.